VerdantFox/alignment_script/README.txt

     venv\Script\activate.bat

-    (change back-slashes to forward slashes if working on Mac) You should notice a "(venv)"" before your address in the command prompt now. e.g.
+    (change back-slashes to forward slashes if working on Mac) You should notice a "(venv)" before your address in the command prompt now. e.g.

     (venv) C:\Users\Yourname\Desktop\Twin_Alignment\alignment_script>